expo/expo/docs/versions/unversioned/guides/changing-native-code.rst

 However, there are some cases where advanced developers need capabilities outside of the core Exponent SDK, and really need to make changes at the native level.
-In this case, Exponent allows you to ``detach`` your pure-JS project from the Exponent iOS/Android clients, providing you with native projects that can be opened and built with XCode and Android Studio.
+In this case, Exponent allows you to ``detach`` your pure-JS project from the Exponent iOS/Android clients, providing you with native projects that can be opened and built with Xcode and Android Studio.

 **You don't need to do this if your main goal is to distribute your app in the iTunes Store or Google Play.** Exponent can :ref:`build binaries for you<building-standalone-apps>` in that case.
 You should only ``detach`` if you